craws/OpenAtlas/install/upgrade/upgrade.md

 ### 7.9.x to 7.10.0
 7.10.0.sql is needed but will be taken care of by the database upgrade script.

+#### For developers
+In case you are using tests you should take a look at instance/example_testing.py and adapt your instance/testing.py accordingly.

 ### 7.8.x to 7.9.0
 7.9.0.sql is needed but will be taken care of by the database upgrade script.